This post may contain affiliate links. Read our disclosure policy.

 Do I Have to Chill This Cookie Dough?

 No – these cookies will bake up perfectly thick and delicious without a chill period.
-If you wish to chill the cookie dough for 24-72 hours like I typically recommend, go for it – your cookies will be even thicker and chewier after that chill period!
-You have two options for chilling:
+If you want to chill your dough, you have two options:

 - If scooping the dough before chilling, roll the balls in the cinnamon sugar mixture and lightly flatten them before placing in a single layer in an airtight container and chilling.
 This makes it easier to bake straight from the fridge, but takes up more space in your fridge.